Mert-Guenduez/learnityourself/Documentation/Testplan.md

 ## 7.1 Test Evaluation Summaries

-The project owns a certain amount of tests in the Frontend and Backend.
-Each pushed commit triggers our CI/CD Pipeline, which builds the application and executes the tests.
+The project contains a certain amount of tests in the Frontend and Backend.
+Each pushed commit to the master triggers our CI/CD Pipeline, which builds the application and executes the Backend tests.

 Continuous Integration/Delivery/Deployment Pipeline based on Jenkins: [Jenkins](http://91.205.172.109:8080) [![Build Status](http://91.205.172.109:8080)](http://91.205.172.109:8080)